Lucy spy ring: Controversy

 Phillip Knightley also dismisses the thesis that Ultra was the source of Lucy.
 He indicates that the information was delivered very promptly (often within 24 hours) to Moscow, too fast if it had come via GCHQ Bletchley Park.
 Further, Ultra intelligence on the Eastern front was less than complete; many of the German messages were transmitted by landlines and wireless messages were often too garbled for timely decoding.
 Furthermore, the Enigma systems employed by German forces on the Eastern Front were only broken intermittently.
 Knightley suggests that the source was Karel Sedlacek, a Czech military intelligence officer.
 Sedlacek died in London in 1967 and indicated that he received the information from one or more unidentified dissidents within the German High Command.
-Another, but less likely possibility Knightley suggests is, that the information came from the Swiss secret service.
+Another, less likely, possibility Knightley suggests is that the information came from the Swiss secret service.

 V. E. Tarrant echoes Knightley's objections, and in addition points out that Read and Fisher's scenario was unnecessary, as Britain was already passing Ultra information to the Soviet Union following the German invasion in June 1941.
 While not wishing to reveal Britain's penetration of Enigma, Churchill ordered selected Ultra information to be passed via the British Military Mission in Moscow, reported as coming from "a well-placed source in Berlin," or "a reliable source".
 However, as the Soviets showed little interest in co-operation on intelligence matters, refusing to share Soviet intelligence that would be useful to Britain (such as information on German air forces in the Eastern Front) or agreeing to use the Soviet mission in London as a transmission route, the British cut back the flow of information in the spring of 1942, and by the summer it had dwindled to a trickle.
 This hypothesis, that Britain lost the motivation to share intelligence with Stalin after this time, is also at variance with Read and Fisher's theory.